 The most prestigious American Express card is the Centurion® Card from American Express.
-You need an invitation to get it, unfortunately.
-You can also request a Centurion® Card from American Express invitation online.
+You need an invitation to get it, but you can also request one online.
 While Amex doesn’t disclose the requirements, online reports say you have to spend at least $100,000 a year on an Amex card to merit consideration.

 Keep in mind that the best American Express cards aren’t necessarily the most prestigious ones.
 Amex has a range of offerings with rewards for various spending habits.
 If exclusivity isn’t a top priority, it’s best to pick a card that best fits your needs.